 Early-onset MS starts in childhood.
 Late-onset MS, on the other hand, can begin after the age of 50 years.
-The symptoms of these two conditions generally do not differ much, but they can range in severity.
+The symptoms of these two conditions

 The exact cause of MS is not clear.
 However, experts believe it to be an autoimmune condition in which the body’s immune system attacks its own tissues.

 This article discusses when initial MS symptoms generally appear and the typical age at which people receive a diagnosis.
 It also looks at the symptoms, types of diagnosis, and treatment.

 The age of onset of MS for most people ranges from

 The condition may start to develop after the age of 50 years, in which case doctors will refer to it as late-onset MS. Late-onset MS accounts for

 MS can also start in childhood and teen years.
 This is called early-onset MS. The onset of MS occurs before the age of 16 years in about

 The majority of people with MS have mild symptoms.
 However, some individuals experience difficulty with actions such as walking, speaking, and writing.

 There is an accepted diagnosis of MS called the 2017 McDonald Criteria.
 However, there may be other symptoms that do not fit into the accepted diagnosis and which may lead to a diagnosis of other types of MS. These include: